Grega Žemlja

 Grega Žemlja (born 29 September 1986) is a retired Slovenian tennis player.
-He has won five singles titles and one doubles title on the ATP Challenger Tour.
+He won six singles titles and two doubles title on the ATP Challenger Tour.
 In 2012, he reached the third round of the US Open, the first Slovenian male player ever to reach that stage in a Grand Slam tournament.
 He is also the first Slovenian ATP player who in 2013 reached third round at Wimbledon.
-He reached his highest ATP ranking of World No. 43 in singles in May 2013, becoming the first Slovene ATP player to reach the top 50. Žemlja also became the first Slovene player earning over 1 million US dollars in prize money, and he was the highest-paid Slovene player in history until he was passed by Blaž Kavčič.
+He reached his highest ATP ranking of world No. 43 in singles in May 2013, becoming the first Slovene ATP player to reach the top 50. Žemlja also became the first Slovene player earning over 1 million US dollars in prize money, and he was the highest-paid Slovene player in history until he was passed by Blaž Kavčič.
 He represented his country as a member of Slovenia Davis Cup team.

 Tennis career

 2009

 2009 was Žemlja's first year at the main draw on the ATP Tour.
 For the first time in his career he qualified for the main draw of Wimbledon where he lost in first round against Albert Montañés.
 He was the second Slovenian male player ever to play in the main draw of the Grand Slam tournament.